 What Is Colocation?

-Data center colocation is a service where a purpose built facility houses a company’s data infrastructure.
+Data center colocation is a service where a purpose-built facility houses a company’s data infrastructure.
 Rather than pay the high capital expense to build and maintain a data center and bring in network carriers, most companies elect to contract with a data center provider to house their data and server hardware infrastructure.
 The primary benefits for doing so include:

-- Sharing the cost of a purpose built facility with other tenants via a multi-tenant data center provider.
+- Sharing the cost of a purpose-built facility with other tenants via a multi-tenant data center provider.

 - Paying a low monthly operational cost versus the high capital expenditures required to own and maintain a facility.

-- A wide selection of high-quality providers and facilities in most every market, giving a company the ability to find the right facility according to their disaster risk tolerance, budget, carrier and latency requirements, and proximity to customers.
+- A wide selection of high-quality providers and facilities in almost every market, giving a company the ability to find the right facility according to their disaster risk tolerance, budget, carrier and latency requirements, and proximity to customers.

 - Price negotiating power to be the big fish in a small data center facility.

-Fibernet: a Legacy of Providing Colocation
+Fibernet: The Legacy of Becoming a Colocation Provider

 As an IT pioneer, Fibernet first established itself as an expert in Internet solutions in 1994.
 In the years to follow, Fibernet continued to build upon a reputation of expertise with the creation of national hosting brands and the construction of their own tier III type data center facility.

-Come take a tour of Fibernet’s data center facilities and see why so many companies choose Fibernet as the colocation site for their servers and mission critical data infrastructure.
+Come take a tour of Fibernet’s data center facilities and see why so many companies choose Fibernet as the colocation site for their servers and mission-critical data infrastructure.